openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

      - This value is currently always set to 1.
    * - ``submission_uuid``
      - string
-     - The unique identifier of the submission.
+     - The unique identifier of the response.
    * - ``submitted_at``
      - datetime
      - Timestamp for when the student submitted the response.
 This value is